 BT Pay was the first payment wallet to be launched in Romania, and the Issuer believes to be one of the most digitised banks in the country.
-Six years after its launch, the application has evolved and added new functionalities and has become the mobile application of choice for everyday banking for retail customers.
+Seven years after its launch, the application has evolved and added new functionalities and has become the mobile application of choice for everyday banking for retail customers.

 Digitisation brought significant benefits to Issuer's customers with real-time access to account information, instant payments and transfers, faster banking and helped the Issuer streamline its processes and improve the services offered to the customers.
-In 2023, the number of digitally enabled unique customers increased by 13 per cent. compared to 31 December 2022, reaching over 3.7 million customers, compared to 3.3 million digitally enabled customers in 2022 and representing 89 per cent. of active customers.
-At 30 June 2024, the number of digitised unique customers reached 4.1 million, representing 94 per cent. of active customers, an increase of 5 per cent. compared to 2023 and 9 per cent. compared to 2022.
+In 2024, the number of digitally enabled unique customers increased by 19 per cent. compared to 31 December 2023, reaching over 4.4 million customers, compared to 3.7 million digitally enabled customers in 2023 and representing 96 per cent. of active customers.

-As at 30 June 2024, the Issuer's BT Pay app had more than 3.3 million users (an increase of 28 per cent. year on year) and 4.02 million digital cards registered in payment wallets (BT Pay, Apple Pay, Google Pay, etc.).
+As at 31 December 2024, the Issuer's BT Pay app had more than 3.5 million users (an increase of 27 per cent. year on year) and approximately 64 per cent. of the cards issued are registered in payment wallets (BT Pay, Apple Pay, Google Pay, etc.).
+Moreover, 145.000 children were introduced to financial education with BT Pay's financial literacy programme in 2024.

 Since January 2024, customers have been able to open a full bank account online using BT Pay.
-50,000 new customers have joined BT online using BT Pay since the new functionality was launched.
-In July 2024, NFC card payments increased by 54% compared to the same period in 2023.
-In addition, the total volume of P2P and account-to-account transactions made through the Issuer's digital channels increase by over 26 per cent. in the first half of 2024 compared to the same period in 2023.
+80,000 new customers have joined BT online using BT Pay since the new functionality was launched.
+In 2024, NFC card payments increased by 36 per cent. compared to 2023.
+In addition, the total volume of P2P and account-to-account transactions made through the Issuer's digital channels increase by over 54 per cent. in 2024 compared to 2023.
+In addition, users can also benefit from the investments feature of the application, with 46,000 clients onboarded and started to invest directly from the application, in three months after its launch in 2024.
 This growth highlights the increasing reliance on digital banking services and the Issuer's commitment to providing convenient and efficient solutions for its customers.